karun012/doctest-discover/README.md

+#PROJECT NO LONGER MAINTAINED.
+MIGHT CONSIDER A REWRITE IN THE FUTURE

 # doctest-discover [![build status](https://travis-ci.org/karun012/doctest-discover.png)](https://travis-ci.org/karun012/doctest-discover)

 * Do you have to maintain a list of source files that cabal needs to use to run [doctests](https://hackage.haskell.org/package/doctest)?